 - The petition is reviewed by the Grade Change Deputies.
 If the Deputies cannot approve the change, it is forwarded to the Grade Change Committee.

-Grade Change Committee Authority
+Grade Change Committee (GCC) Authority

 General guidelines include the following: